ShainLab/Single_Cell_Somatic_Mutation_Caller/README.md

   tar -xzf funcotator_dataSources.v1.6.20190124s.tar.gz
   ```
 - - -
 **[IMPORTANT!]
-Before building the applet, move both uncompressed hg19.fa and funcotator_dataSources.v1.6.20190124s folder into this directory: /resources/home/dnanexus/**
+Before building the app, move both uncompressed hg19.fa and funcotator_dataSources.v1.6.20190124s folder into this directory: /resources/home/dnanexus/**
 - - -
-4. Once these files have been added to the subdirectory mentioned above, you can begin building this applet on DNAnexus using the following commands:
+4. Once these files have been added to the subdirectory mentioned above, you can begin building this app on DNAnexus using the following commands:

 &nbsp;&nbsp;&nbsp;&nbsp; a.
-Install dx-toolkit (if not already installed): [DNAnexus Documentation] https://documentation.dnanexus.com/downloads
+Install dx-toolkit (if not already installed): [dx-toolkit installation](https://documentation.dnanexus.com/downloads)
 &nbsp;&nbsp;&nbsp;&nbsp; b.
 Move into newly copied and renamed directory:
 ```
 cd Single_Cell_Somatic_Mutation_Caller
 ```
 &nbsp;&nbsp;&nbsp;&nbsp;c.
-Run the build command. _Replace ProjectName:path/to/your/directory with your DNAnexus project name and path for applet to build._
+Run the build command. _Replace ProjectName:path/to/your/directory with your DNAnexus project name and path for app to build._
 ```
 dx build -d ProjectName:path/to/your/directory
 ```

-You should see the applet in this directory when done.
+You should see the app in this directory when done.
 Select it, add the input files to their respective input boxes, under Workflow Actions set your output folder, then click start as analysis.